 While a commercial driver's license isn't always required to transport heavy vehicles, you should consider having one if you plan to handle heavy loads.
 Fast cargo transportation is urgent and companies will be looking for trucks in their area that can pick up loads and hit the road as soon as possible, making loading boards the most efficient method for truckers to easily find hot draft cargo.
 Insurance can easily increase the initial costs of a popular trucking company, so it's important to do your research and contact a commercial insurance broker for the best options.
 Another necessary action before starting a trucking business is to purchase the right type of insurance.
 Standard, super-rugged trucks are going to be your safest bet for road transport thanks to their powerful capabilities, but it's crucial to keep in mind that the price and consumption of gasoline are not their strong point.
 You can choose to become an owner-operator, which means you own and operate your own major business with your own MC number, or you can lease with another company.

-While the more demanding requirements for trucking do not mean that truck drivers must obtain a transportation worker identification (TWIC) credential, the credential can help you expand the types of cargo you can carry.
-Because light trucks limit your ability to support heavier loads, you can expect fewer opportunities if you don't have a heavy truck. . .
+While the more demanding requirements for trucking do not mean that truck drivers must obtain a transportation worker identification (TWIC) credential, having one can help you expand the types of cargo you can carry.
+Because light trucks limit your ability to support heavier loads, you can expect fewer opportunities if you don't have a heavy truck.